 1. Health care

-Medical, pharmaceutical and dental care is reimbursed by MSA at the rates in force.
-The remainder is out-of-pocket but can be reimbursed by a supplementary health insurance fund.
+Medical, pharmaceutical and dental care is reimbursed by MSA at the rates in force, under the same conditions and limits as those stipulated for agricultural employees.
+The remainder is out-of-pocket but can be reimbursed by a supplementary health insurance fund taken out individually.

 2. Daily allowances (Amexa daily allowances)